Skip to main content

 You understand why she chose him before he does.
 That is the structure doing its work.

-The One That Gets Under Your Skin
+The One That Gets Both Heads Right

 Two commanders.
 A treaty neither of them wanted.

 The chapters alternate with a rhythm that mirrors the treaty negotiations.
 You get his read of a conversation, then hers.

 They are always slightly off from each other.

 Not wrong, not misunderstanding, just filtering the same moment through two completely different histories of being alone.